How to Migrate Squarespace to WordPress: A Step-by-Step Tutorial

 - Style changes and custom CSS

-- Access the website, then click Settings on the left menu bar.
+- Access the website, and click Settings on the left menu bar.

-- Scroll down and locate Advanced, and then Import / Export.
+- Scroll down, locate Advanced, and click Import / Export.

 - Choose Export, and select WordPress.